 Having a basic foundation of numbers, math should be an easy subject, right?
-It starts out that way, but the more math concepts you discover, the harder it can get.
+It starts out that way, but the more math skills you discover, the harder it can get.

 Math is an incredible and dynamic subject, as it can range from the simplest arithmetic equation of “1 + 1 = 2” all the way to solving interdisciplinary equations like Grover’s quantum search algorithm in physics.
 That’s why some feel intimidated by its complexities and, as a result, lose interest in math as their lack of confidence overwhelms them.
 Sixty-eight percent of students feel that without such confidence, their interest in math is deterred, preventing them from exceeding in mathematical studies.

 In other words, math can be hard – but it doesn’t have to be that way.
 To improve your math skills, you’ll have to remember these three simple rules: